 "There he is," Isabe said.
-Entering the camp was a burly, bearded, rough Rigellian, wearing a pale-red utility jumpsuit and light windbreaker jacket and carrying an oldstyle laser hunting rifle.
-Atchison and Isabe left the dining fly and walked towards him.
+Entering the camp was a burly, bearded, rough Rigellian, wearing a pale-red utility jumpsuit and light windbreaker jacket and carrying an old-style laser hunting rifle.
+Atchison and Isabe left the dining fly and walked toward him.
 The Rigellian approached them somewhat warily.